 - A person needs to say, ‘yes’ to a pop-up that asks them to share their files, such as ‘Allow this website to access your photos?’

 - Someone must click, ‘yes,’ on a second pop-up, which is the attack.
-The pop-up will be disguised as a benign message, such as an advertisement or a request like, ‘May we close the rest of your tabs for you?’
+The system will disguise the pop-up as a benign message, such as an advertisement or a request like, “May we close the rest of your tabs for you?”

 “These two pop-ups are so easy to click ‘yes’ to, it’s almost too tempting,” says Selcuk Uluagac, principal investigator of the research and professor of computer science at the Knight Foundation School of Computing.